ricard-io/gvot-clone/README.md

 ## Give a try

-On a Debian-based host - running at least Debian Stretch:
+On a Debian-based host - running at least Debian Buster:

 ```
 $ sudo apt install python3 virtualenv git make